ec-intl/chartly/docs/source/Multiplots.rst

 Subplots
 ~~~~~~~~

 The `new_subplot` method allows users to create a new subplot on the figure.
 The new_subplot method requires no arguments to be passed to the method.
-When a user is finished creating subplots, they can call the Multiplots object to render the figure.
+When a user is finished creating subplots, they can call the Charts instance to render the figure.

 .. code-block:: python